 - Close one.
 Loss of 2 minor limbs.
 Screaming.
 Or gurgling, if one of the limbs was the tongue.

-These actions cost Wonder points from the Sense of Wonder pool, and whenever a player wants to make use of them they require unanimous consent from the other players.
-In return, they can achieve results regular actions cannot, and can make a great difference in quick turns especially.
+These actions cost Wonder, and whenever a player wants to make use of them they require unanimous consent from the other players.
+In return, they can achieve results regular actions cannot, and can make a great difference in fast turns especially.

 - Charge.
 Move a short distance and attack.
 If the attack hits, deal an extra 1d4 points of damage.
 [2 Wonder]